Is Fesca safe?

 FAQ

-Fesca currently has a travel score of 60/100 in Bari, which makes it a mixed options for travelers.
+Fesca has a safety score of 60/100 in Bari.
+That makes it a mixed option that needs exact-location checks.